-Dan Bertolini, a Youngstown native with a proven record of winning and recruiting talented players from the region, will enter his second season as head coach of the Youngstown State baseball program in 2017-18.
+Dan Bertolini, a Youngstown native with a proven record of winning and recruiting talented players from the region, will enter his third season as head coach of the Youngstown State baseball program in 2018-19.
 He is the ninth head coach in Penguins history.

-Bertolini came to Youngstown after spending the past eight seasons developing the program at Mercyhurst North East into a consistent winner at the national level as its head coach.
+Bertolini came to Youngstown after spending eight seasons developing the program at Mercyhurst North East into a consistent winner at the national level as its head coach.
 The Saints averaged more than 29 wins over his eight seasons at the helm and won at least 30 games in four of the past five years.
 Bertolini was the winningest coach in school history.

 In Bertolini’s second season, the Penguins surpassed their 2017 win totals with 18 overall wins and 10 league victories.
 The 18 total wins were the program’s most since 2010 and the Penguins swept a league opponent for the first time since 2012 when they won three straight over UIC in late March.
 With a first-round win over Oakland, YSU also notched its first Horizon League Tournament victory since it won the championship in 2014.